ShubhamX-AI/ai_website_backend/README.md

 ## What This Project Does

 - Runs a realtime voice agent (`indusnet`) using LiveKit Agents.
-- Uses OpenAI realtime for conversation and Cartesia for TTS.
+- Uses OpenAI realtime for conversation and Sarvam AI for TTS.
 - **Auth system** with email/password login, Google OAuth, role-based access (admin/client), and client access windows.
 - Provides tool-driven flows for:
   - Knowledge base search (ChromaDB)